-How we use your information and the law
+2. How we use your information and the Law

-The Valleys Medical Partnership will be what's known as the 'Controller' of your personal data.
+The Valleys Medical Partnership will be what is known as the 'Controller' of your personal data.

 We collect basic personal data about you and location-based information.
 This does include name, address and contact details such as email and mobile number etc.